HDB BTO Delayed? Here’s Where To Stay In The Meantime

 Outdoor area with plunge pool at Hmlet Cantonment

-Many might confuse shared housing or flatshare with coliving.
-Coliving differs because it offers a community, fully-furnished homes and dedicated Member Experience team to ensure that all your needs are met.
+Many might confuse shared housing or flatshare with co-living.
+Co-living differs because it offers a community, fully-furnished homes and a support team to ensure that all your needs are met.

 At Hmlet, we offer community through curated events that range from networking events to yacht trips and even casual drinks at the nearby bar.
 When we say fully-furnished homes, we really mean it.
 You won’t have to worry about purchasing furniture because each home has everything you’ll need, this includes proper bedding to fully-equipped kitchens and a welcoming living room.

-So whether you’re choosing to stay close at One-North (minutes away from Buona Vista MRT Station) or within the CBD (near Lau Pa Sat and Raffles MRT Station) itself, explore your next home with Hmlet here.
+So whether you’re choosing to stay close at One-North (minutes away from Buona Vista MRT Station) or within the Central Business District (near Lau Pa Sat and Raffles MRT Station) itself, explore your next home with Hmlet here.

 Christmas event at Hmlet Portofino